CloudDevRepos/cinema-aws-terraform/README.md

 - Create Public and Private keys for the project.
 - Paste the public key in the Project Repo -> `Settings` -> `add deploy key`.
 - Paste the Private key in the CircleCI settings for the project.
+- Config different environmental variables for AWS s3 and CloudFront.

 ### AWS s3
 - Create an IAM user then add permissions using environmental variables on CircleCI.